Christine Estabrook

-Life and career
+Early life

 Estabrook was born to Julianne Shed in East Aurora, New York, and graduated from East Aurora High School.
-She has a brother, Bill.
+She has three brothers and one sister.

+Career

 At the O'Neill National Playwrights Conference, she created the role of the young daughter in Kevin O'Morrison's Ladyhouse Blues, which then moved to off-Broadway.
 On Broadway, she was in The Inspector General and Andrei Șerban's production of The Cherry Orchard.
-She won an Obie Award for her performance in Deborah Eisenberg's Pastorale at the Second Stage, off-Broadway.
-She also created the role of Helen opposite William H. Macy in Durang's Baby with the Bathwater at Playwrights Horizons.
+She won an Obie Award for her off-Broadway performance in Deborah Eisenberg's Pastorale, at the Second Stage Theater.
+She created the role of Helen opposite William H. Macy in Durang's Baby with the Bathwater at Playwrights Horizons.
 On Broadway, she took over the role of Feni in Wendy Wasserstein's The Sisters Rosensweig.
 In the fall of 2006, she returned to Broadway in the musical Spring Awakening, playing all the adult female roles.

 Since the 1990s, she has mostly done TV and movies, the latter including include Second Sight, Sea of Love, Presumed Innocent, and Spider-Man 2.

-She had a recurring role on the popular ABC television series, Desperate Housewives playing Martha Huber, the widowed, nosy neighbor of the street and only friend of Edie Britt (Nicollette Sheridan).
-Her other appearances include a 2002 episode of the HBO original series, Six Feet Under, wherein she played Emily Previn, a woman who died alone without any family or friends.
+She had a recurring role on the ABC television series, Desperate Housewives playing Martha Huber, the widowed, nosy neighbor of the street.
+Her other appearances include a 2002 episode of the HBO series, Six Feet Under, wherein she played Emily Previn, a woman who died alone without any family or friends.
 The episode sparked much discussion in the following days about the character's death.
 Estabrook has also guest-starred on 7th Heaven, Dharma and Greg, The Guardian, Veronica Mars, and NYPD Blue.
 In 2009, she guest-starred in two episodes of the CBS drama Ghost Whisperer as Evelyn James, Eli's mom.

 In 2011, she appeared on the first season of FX series Murder House as Marcy.
 She later appeared in a recurring role in the AMC cable-television series Mad Men, playing Joan Harris' mother, Gail Holloway.